William R. Peck

-William Raine Peck (January 31, 1818 – January 22, 1871) was a wealthy American planter, politician, and soldier who served as a general in the Confederate Army during the American Civil War.
+William Raine Peck (January 31, 1818 – January 22, 1871) was an American planter, politician, and soldier who served as a general in the Confederate Army during the American Civil War.
 The final commander of the famed Louisiana Tigers, Peck was among the largest Civil War generals, standing 6 feet, 6 inches tall and weighing 330 pounds.

 Early life and career

 Peck was born in rural Mossy Creek in Jefferson County, Tennessee.
 His family relocated to Louisiana in the 1840s.
 As a young adult, he bought a plantation across the Mississippi River from Vicksburg, Mississippi.
 He prospered and purchased additional land and farms, and eventually became one of the region's wealthiest citizens.
 He constructed a sprawling mansion, "The Mountain," in Madison Parish not far from the village of Milliken's Bend.

 Peck represented Madison Parish for several years in the Louisiana State Legislature.
 A firebrand secessionist and advocate of states' rights, Peck was a signatory to the Louisiana Ordinance of Secession in January 1861.